 Past performance is not an indication of future results.
-Trading history presented is less than 5 complete years and may not suffice as basis for investment decision.
+The trading history presented is less than 5 complete years and may not suffice as a basis for investment decisions.
 This is not investment advice.

-Editor’s Choice is one of eToro’s special features.
-It showcases a weekly selection of top Popular Investors who have caught the eye of eToro’s own trading experts.
-You can see a picture of each PI, complete with key info from their profiles and a summary of their trading and strategies.
+Editor’s Choice showcases a selection of top Popular Investors who have caught the eye of eToro’s own trading experts.
+You can see a picture of each investor, complete with key info from their profiles and a summary of their trading and strategies.
 Editor’s Choice is a great way to check out Popular Investors who are currently highly rated and get your first insights into copy trading.

 6. Stay informed about what the Popular investors are getting paid for!

-In the first versions of the eToro copy trading platform traders were paid for the number of copiers without much quality checking of the copiers.
-Some traders obviously used this and manipulated their statistics by creating fake accounts with demo money in order to bulk up the amount of followers and copiers.
+In The first versions of the eToro CopyTrade platform traders were paid for the number of copiers they had.
+Some traders naturally used this and manipulated their statistics by creating fake accounts with demo money to bulk up the number of followers and copiers.

 These tactics are still used on some other platforms so check these issues before copying!

-eToro however has introduced a new and more sophisticated system for the Popular Investor (PI) Program which is quite demanding for the investors who want to make money by attracting copiers under them.
-This is good news for copy trading beginners.
-It is important to keep an eye on how the terms for PI program develop in order to understand how potential villains could try to manipulate the system.
+For some time now, eToro has introduced a new and more sophisticated system for the Popular Investor (PI) Program.
+It is quite demanding for investors who want to get compensated by attracting copiers under them.
+This is good news for copy-trading beginners.

-Indicative prices; current market price is shown on the eToro trading platform
+Indicative prices; the current market price is shown on the eToro trading platform

 8. Protect your funds with Copy Stop-Loss

-9. Be cautious of traders who recommend to set the copy stop-loss (CSL) at the maximum level of 95%
+9. Be cautious of traders who recommend setting the copy stop-loss (CSL) at maximum levels

 “I see some traders ask copiers to set the copy stop-loss (CSL) at the maximum level of 95%.
 Of course, nobody ever expects that they will ever lose that much, but it does happen.
-By incurring a 95% drawdown, you will need an unlikely 1900% gain just to get back to break-even before you can even start making any money.” says Kenny Mowat.
+By incurring a 95% drawdown, you will need an unlikely 1900% gain to get back to break even before you can even start making any money.” says Kenny Mowat.